 Motley Crue – Nikki Sixx

-Bad boys of the 80’s, Motley Crue, have been breaking hearts since 1981 and fans still can’t get enough.
+Bad boys of the 80’s, Motley Crue, have been kickstarting hearts since 1981 and fans still can’t get enough.
 Here you see bassist Nikki Sixx’s Gibson Thunderbird, which he used during their ‘Tattoo’ tour in 2000.
 Never to be understated, the bass guitar is heavily decorated after some of Sixx’s very own tattoos.

 Nine Inch Nails